dtao/PhilosopherDeveloper/source/posts/when-the-golden-rule-goes-wrong.markdown

 ---

-One of my friends from Philadelphia[^philadelphia] once told me about a time he went on a trip -- I think it was a bachelor party or something -- with mostly guys he didn't know.
+One of my friends from Philadelphia[^philadelphia] once told me about a time he went on a trip---I think it was a bachelor party or something---with mostly guys he didn't know.
 Most members of the group were from the midwest or maybe the south[^maybe-the-south].
 At first everything was fine, but as the trip went on, he started to feel uneasy.
 Eventually he realized that it was